MuhammedZohaib/My-Second-Brain/JavaScript/JavaScript.md

 	# ES6 Modules:
 * Classes
 * Arrow Functions
 * Variables
 * Array Methods
-* Destructuring
+* DE structuring
 * Modules
 * Ternary Operator
-* Spread Opetator
+* Spread Operator

-# -----Arrow Functions-----
+# Arrow Functions

- These are compact alternative to a tradational function.
+ These are compact alternative to a traditional function.
  Represented by " => ".
  If you have no arguments you don't need any brackets before arrow function however if you have more then one arguments then we can enclose them in parenthesis.

-# ----Nested Functions----
+# Nested Functions
 Functions Inside other functions.
 Outer Functions have access to inner functions.
 Inner Functions are "hidden" from outside Outer functions.
 Used in closures.
 They add data security.

-# ----Map----
+# Map
-An object that holds key-value pairs of any data type
+An object that holds key-value pairs of any data type.

-# ----Object----
+# Object
 A group of properties and methods.

 Properties = What an object has in it.